cf73/ces2021/content/collections/people/dee-lyle.md

     type: institution
     enabled: true
 email: Dee@Cambridge-Ellis.org
 bio: 'I joined the CES community in 2010 as a Yellow Room teacher.
 I love Cambridge-Ellis and being part of a community that supports and encourages children as they explore and develop into problem solvers and community members.
-I live in Arlington with my daughter, Olivia, who is starting her junior year in college.
+I live in Arlington with my daughter, Olivia, who is starting graduate school this fall.
 When I am not at CES, I enjoy spending time with family and friends, hiking, biking, and being on my yoga mat.
-In 2022, I completed a 200 hour yoga teacher training with Breathe for Change and love to share my love of yoga with children.'
+In 2022, I completed a 200-hour yoga teacher training with Breathe for Change and love to share my love of yoga with children.'
-photo: dee-headshot.jpg
+photo: 239-(3).jpg
 role:
   - teacher
 programs: